peterhieuvu/ytspoilervoider/README.md

 # Add to your userscript extension

+### Prerequisites
+You need a userscript extension.
+I use [Tampermonkey](https://www.tampermonkey.net/) and have heard good things about [Violentmonkey](https://violentmonkey.github.io/).

+Install one of the userscript extensions into your browser and then follow the steps below.

 ### Automatic
 If you use tampermonkey, you should be able to click the link below: